 - Save the playlist and look for it in “Your Library.”

+So, can you make a playlist on Spotify?
+Absolutely, and you’ve just learned how!
+This is your guide to make your own playlist that resonates with your audience.
 The Spotify community provides additional advice and tricks for the various mobile, desktop, Android, iPhone, and web players.

 Add an Artist Playlist to Your Artist Profile